-The Split Rock Lighthouse could not prevent all shipwrecks in the area.
+Split Rock Lighthouse could not prevent all shipwrecks in the area.
 At 9:30 p.m. on July 16, 1875, the recently refurbished paddlewheel steamer Champlain, left Ticonderoga, bound north up the lake.
 After a brief stop at Westport, the pilots changed shifts with John Eldredge taking over the wheel from Ell Rockwell.
 Not long after leaving Westport, the large steamer shuddered violently and came to a dead stop.
 The vessel had run aground on the rocky shore of Split Rock Mountain.

-To reduce expenses, the Lighthouse Service authorized the construction of a steel skeletal tower to replace the Split Rock Lighthouse.
-In 1925, the tender Beech transported a partially assembled skeletal tower to the point, but it was accidentally smashed on rocks, while being erected.
-A replacement skeletal tower, surmounted with an acetylene light, was finally placed in service at Split Rock in 1928.
+To reduce expenses, the Lighthouse Service authorized the construction of a steel skeletal tower to replace Split Rock Lighthouse.
+In 1925, the tender Beech transported a partially assembled skeletal tower to the point, but it was accidentally smashed on rocks while being erected.
+A replacement skeletal tower, surmounted by an acetylene light, was finally placed in service at Split Rock in 1928.
 The skeletal tower was the first of many such structures that would soon replace the function of the historic lighthouses on Lake Champlain.

 The replacement skeletal tower deteriorated over the years, and a plan was set in motion between the Coast Guard and the owner to transfer the light from the steel tower back to the limestone tower.
-This dream was realized on March 19, 2003, when after seventy years of darkness, a light once again beamed from the Split Rock Lighthouse.
+This dream was realized on March 19, 2003, when after seventy years of darkness, a light once again beamed from Split Rock Lighthouse.